britter/nix-configuration/docs/homelab.md

 ### NextCloud

+#### General

 1. Configured users

+#### Bookmarks app

-2. Configured the bookmarks app for internet access so it can fetch previews.
+1. Configured the bookmarks app for internet access so it can fetch previews.

+#### Richdocuments app

+1. Configure URL of Collabora Online Server to point to the server
+2. Configure Allow list to only allow 172.17.0.2 (IP of the collabora docker container)